René Monclova: Biography

+In 1993, Monclova was part of the supporting cast in Rafo Muñiz's play, La vida en un beso, receiving favorable reviews.

 While the Los Apartamentos show became an instant hit and established Monclova as a household television star in Puerto Rico for decades to come, his theater acting career also continued to grow.
 In 1994 however, Mojena decided to cancel the show, and co-producer Sunshine Logroño relauched it on rival network Televicenro under the name El Condominio ("The Condominium").
 The entire cast followed Logroño in what would later prove to be very controversial move.

 While the actors got to reprise their old characters from Los Apartamentos at El Condominio.
 Meanwhile, El Condominio became such a hit that Logroño went on to produce a theatrical play of the same name which toured most of Puerto Rico's 78 municipalities.
 Its reach later expanded into the United States when Televicentro debuted on DirecTV by satellite.

 Not long after this move, Mojena sued Logroño for copyright infringement claiming that he owned the characters.
 Monclova and the rest of the cast backed Logroño, stating that the characters were created and developed by the actors themselves and not Mojena.
 In 2009 Mojena won the lawsuit and El Condominio was cancelled.

 Monclova and the rest of the cast expressed disappointment with this decision in an interview with Luis Francisco Ojeda, and most of them continued working with Logroño on other productions such as Club Sunshine, and Por El Casco De San Juan.

 In 2014, he joined Raymond Arrieta and Jorge Castro in the WKAQ-TV sketch comedy, Raymond y Sus Amigos, produced by Tony Mojena.

 In 2023, he played as the Announcer in the Dominican comedy-drama feature The Method directed by David Maler.

 As of 2024 Monclova remains an active stage actor in the San Juan theater scene.
-He also does voice acting for radio and television commercials and is the official voice for the Caribbean Cinemas movie theater chain.
+He also does voice acting for radio and television commercials and was the official voice for the Caribbean Cinemas movie theater chain.